We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Avocado: 15% of the RDI in one medium avocado (200 grams)

 - Salmon: 9% of the RDI in 3.5 ounces (100 grams)

 If you have a medical condition, check with your doctor before taking magnesium supplements.

 Though these are generally well-tolerated, they may not be safe for people who take certain diuretics, heart medications or antibiotics.

 Supplement forms that are absorbed well include magnesium citrate, glycinate, orotate and carbonate.

-Bottom Line: Getting enough magnesium is important.
-Many foods contain it, and there are also many high-quality supplements available.
+Getting enough magnesium is vital.
+Many foods contain it, and many high-quality supplements are available.

 Getting enough magnesium is essential for maintaining good health.

-Without enough of this important mineral, your body simply can't function optimally.
+Without enough of this important mineral, your body can’t function optimally.